apache/trafficserver/doc/admin-guide/files/records.config.en.rst

     Set the interval (in seconds) in which to re-query DNS regardless of TTL status.

-.. ts:cv:: CONFIG proxy.config.hostdb.filename STRING "host.db"
+.. ts:cv:: CONFIG proxy.config.hostdb.filename STRING host.db

    The filename to persist hostdb to on disk.